stefanbylund/zxnext_bmp_tools/README.md

 The RGB333 colors are stored as an RGB332 byte followed by a zero-extended byte containing the lowest blue bit.
 The raw image data consists of pixel bytes in linear order from left-to-right and top-to-bottom.
 The pixel bytes are indexes into the 256 color palette.
-If the -own-palette option is specified, the raw palette is instead written to a separate file with the same layout as when the palette is prepended to the raw image file.
+If the -sep-palette option is specified, the raw palette is instead written to a separate file with the same layout as when the palette is prepended to the raw image file.

 Examples:
 ```
 > nextraw image.bmp
+> nextraw -sep-palette image.bmp graphics.nxi
-> nextraw -own-palette image.bmp graphics.nxi
+> nextraw -no-palette image.bmp graphics.nxi
 ```

 The first example will convert the BMP file image.bmp to a raw image file which by default will get the name image.nxi and have the raw palette prepended to it.
 The second example will convert the BMP file image.bmp to the raw image file graphics.nxi and write the raw palette to a separate file called graphics.nxp.
+The third example will convert the BMP file image.bmp to the raw image file graphics.nxi and don't create any raw palette.

 ## How to Build